zannloo/tp/docs/UserGuide.md

 <box type="success" seamless>

-This is utilized to indicate the output if command fails.:ok_woman:
+This is utilized to indicate the output if command succeeds.:ok_woman:

 </box>